ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 <p class="text-center"><img src="../../assets/images/tutorial/no_colony.png" alt="No Colony"></p>

-For example, in the official Minecolonies server it will be the default 8 chunk radius (8 + 8 + 1 {center Chunk where TownHall was placed} = 17 chunks or 272 total blocks required).
+For example, in the official MineColonies server it will be the default 8 chunk radius (8 + 8 + 1 {center Chunk where TownHall was placed} = 17 chunks or 272 total blocks required).
 It therefore, will tell you: "Next colony is XXX blocks away.
 (272 required to place a Colony)."